 Rajasthan is the largest state of India.
 There are at least 4 major cities that are recommended in Rajasthan – Jaipur, Udaipur, Jodhpur and Jaisalmer.
 Consider staying at least for 2 nights at these places as the city requires that much time for you to explore the same.
 If you are planning a road trip between these cities, add a day more as there are a few sights along the way that you would want to stop by.

 Jaisalmer is the city that is furthest off.
 It takes around 10 hours from Jaipur, 5 from Jodhpur and 9 hours from Udaipur by road to reach here.
 Hence, account for the distance, if you are planning a stay in Jaisalmer.
 Take a look at some of my suggested itineraries for Rajasthan here.

 2) Places to Stay

 All the major cities mentioned above have a range of hotels to suit every budget.
-You can choose the ultra luxury chains like Taj, especially in Udaipur and Jodhpur as these are heritage properties – palaces converted into hotels.
+You can choose the ultra-luxury chains like Taj, especially in Udaipur and Jodhpur as these are heritage properties – palaces converted into hotels.
 Alternatively, you can pick smaller Havelis converted to hotels and home-stays for a comfortable and budget stay.

-We had opted for the latter, and no regrets on the same.
+We had opted for the latter and no regrets on the same.
 The smaller havelis are well done and offer lovely, traditional accommodation.
 They give you a glimpse into the Rajasthani culture as well by way of their decor and food.
 Also, consider that if you are an avid traveler like me, you will probably return only in the evening to have dinner and sleep.
 I would definitely recommend the same in places like Jaisalmer for they are really comfortable and well done.

 For some more contemporary budget stays, you could even look up Zo Rooms – something we tried in Jaipur and found very comfortable.
 Remember to check various Rajasthan tour packages for the kind of room they offer.
 You can always negotiate the rate of a package based on these stay options.

 3) Road Trip Vs. Other options